S

 Tai Chi Research

-The popular press, Time magazine for example, has called it "The Perfect Exercise".
+The popular press, Time Magazine for example, has called it "The Perfect Exercise".
 T'ai Chi Magazine, for Tai Chi practiced as a martial art, discusses the myriad health benefits of Tai Chi in its August 2006 issue.
 Newsweek's September 27, 2004 issue reports on the increasing use of Qigong in hospitals and cancer centers across the country.
-An MSN article Stay Young with Tai Chi explains how doing Tai Chi "offers cardiovascular benefits similar to brisk walking or low impact aerobics, but it's much easier on the body", lowers blood pressure, reduces stress, and improves balance.
+A Prevntion article Stay Young with Tai Chi explains how doing Tai Chi "offers cardiovascular benefits similar to brisk walking or low impact aerobics, but it's much easier on the body", lowers blood pressure, reduces stress, and improves balance.

 There is a wealth of research on the benefits of Tai Chi and Qigong: